North Korean occupation of South Korea: Getting rid of the "enemies of the people"

 Once the North Koreans entered Seoul, they initiated mass killings of actual or suspected anti-communists, and the more important political figures were taken to jail.
 Those specifically targeted were "former Japanese collaborators, high ranking members of the Rhee regime, the National Police, and members of right-wing youth groups".
-Executions were at times conducted by hastily organized "people's courts"; otherwise, those considered resistors to the North Korean regime were shot on the spot.
+Executions were, at times, conducted by hastily organized "people's courts"; otherwise, those considered resistors to the North Korean regime were shot on sight.
 Around 3,000 citizens died due to such organized round-ups.
 Apart from these executions, the KPA and their associates were "careful, at least in the initial occupation, to avoid arbitrary and brutal dispensation of justice."

 The people's committees

 The North Koreans re-established people's committees.
 Upon the end of the Second World War and Korea's liberation from Japan, Koreans had formed local governing bodies, called "people's committees," to maintain order in many different localities.
 When the Americans entered the South on September 8, 1945, they immediately sought to disband the people's committees.
 The restoration of the people's committees was declared in Kim Il Sung's first radio address after the Korean War broke out.
 The North Korean occupation's revival of people's committees was seen to symbolize independence from the Americans.

 In Seoul, the Seoul's People's committee, led mostly by southerners, was organized swiftly.
 The committee sought to confiscate all Japanese property, and that of the ROK (Republic of Korea) government, Seoul's government officials, and "monopoly capitalists."
-Although many political figures were either killed or put to jail, some avoided this fate by joining Seoul's people's committee, such as O Man-sop, Cho So-ang, and Kim Kyu-sik.
+Although many political figures were either killed or put in jail, some avoided this fate by joining Seoul's people's committee, such as O Man-sop, Cho So-ang, and Kim Kyu-sik.
 Yi Sung-yop, a southerner, was given the position of chairman of the Seoul People's Committee by the KPA (Korean People's Army).